The Bankrate promise

 Frequently asked questions

-If you are caught driving without insurance, you will face several penalties.
+If you are caught driving without insurance, you may face several penalties.
 However, providing false insurance information could result in even more serious fines and jail time.
 The fine can be as much as $2,000 and up to six months in jail.

 It is unlikely you will go to jail solely for driving without insurance.
 For a first offense, you will be fined up to $1,000.
 If you drive without insurance and are caught again, you can pay another fine and then have your license suspended for several months.
 However, jail time is possible if you cause bodily injury to another person while driving uninsured and you have repeated uninsured infractions on your record.